NHatsen/FTAMF/README.md

 ## Dependencies

-Following Nuget Packages are needed to compile the project:
+The following Nuget Packages are needed to compile the project:

 - DockPanelSuite by Weifen Luo
 - OpenMcfd by ironfede

+Two additional packages were added to be able to compile an standalone executable file:

+- MSBuild.ILMerge.TAsk by Alexander Nosenko
+- ILMerge by mbarnett

-Project was originally created with Visual Studio Community 2019, using C# and .NET framework 4.5.2.
+The project was originally created with Visual Studio Community 2019, using C# and .NET framework 4.5.2.

 ## Version History